automounting usb flash drives on linux with udev and pmount

 ACTION=="remove", KERNEL=="sdc*", RUN+="/usr/bin/pumount %k"

-3. reload the udev rules: udevadm control --reload-rules
+3. reload the udev rules: ‘’udevadm control –reload-rules’’

-* you do not have to create and use a plugdev group and add users to it.
+The main advantages of this approach are: * your system doesn’t require dbus/hal/udisks/devicekit which are difficult to configure and error prone; * you do not have to set root suid on pmount; * you do not have to create and use a plugdev group and add users to it.

-Tagged as: 42?
-No:
+Tagged as: